 Types of Trucking Business Loans for Working Capital

-|Equipment Financing||Trucking companies buying equipment with a long shelf life like a new semi-truck|
+Buying equipment with a long shelf life

-|Business Credit Cards||Owner-operators needing a credit line to pay for expenses like fuel
+Credit line to pay for expenses like fuel

 How We Determined the Best Trucking Business Loans

 Trucking companies have a lot of unpredictable expenses like truck repairs, blown tires, or driver overtime due to unforeseen traffic or unexpected delays in delivery.
-That’s why it’s important for any loan you get to be something you can access quickly.
+That’s why it’s important for any small business loan you get to be something you can access quickly.

 Many traditional lenders don’t like lending to businesses in the trucking industry because of the uncertainty and seasonality of the business.
 Only the biggest trucking companies, which bring in millions of dollars in revenue every year, stand a chance of getting the best loans from the biggest banks.
 However, the trucking industry is huge, and alternative lenders have stepped in, making getting a business loan easier for trucking companies and owner-operators.

-Short-term Trucking Business Loans
+Short-term Business Loans